cerner/cerner_tomcat/README.md

 Usage
 -----

-The cookbook provides a resource for you to use to install and configure tomcat.
+The cookbook provides a resource for you to use to install and configure Tomcat.
+If you also wish to install Java, that must be done separately, typicaly by including the [`java`](https://github.com/sous-chefs/java) cookbook in your run list before `cerner_tomcat`.
+Or, if you want to use a Java installation other than the system-wide default, you can configure `JAVA_HOME` in the `env_vars` parameter.

 The `cerner_tomcat` resource has support for `remote_file`, `cookbook_file`, and `template` as sub-resources of the cerner_tomcat resource.
 When using these sub-resources, the parent `cerner_tomcat` resource's path, user, group and sensitive properties are provided for free.
 These sub-resources can also be called from outside the `cerner_tomcat` block, if desired, by prepending `cerner_tomcat_` to the resource call and provided a `parent` property.